mitmath/18335/README.md

 Emphasized that there are many iterative methods, and that there is no clear "winner" or single bulletproof library that you can use without much thought (unlike LAPACK for dense direct solvers).
 It is problem-dependent and often requires some trial and error.
 Then there is the whole topic of preconditioning, which we will discuss more later, which is even more problem-dependent.
 Briefly listed several common techniques for linear systems (Ax=b) and eigenproblems (Ax=λx or Ax=λBx).

 **Further reading:** See Trefethen, lectures 27–30, and Per Persson's [2006 notes](notes/lec15handout6pp.pdf) on power/inverse/Rayleigh iteration and on QR ([part 1](notes/lec15handout6pp.pdf) and [part 2](notes/lec16handout6pp.pdf)).

+### Lecture 18 (Mar 18)

+Gave simple example of power method, which we already learned.
+This, however, only keeps the most recent vector Anv and throws away the previous ones.
+Introduced Krylov subspaces, and the idea of Krylov subspace methods: find the best solution in the whole subspace 𝒦ₙ spanned by {b,Ab,...,Aⁿ⁻¹b}.

+Presented the **Arnoldi** algorithm.
+Unlike the book, I _start_ the derivation by viewing it as a modified Gram–Schmidt process, and prove that it is equivalent (in exact arithmetic) to GS on {b,b,Ab,A²b,...}, so it is an orthonormal basis for 𝒦ₙ.
+Then we showed that this corresponds to partial Hessenberg factorization: AQₙ = QₙHₙ + h₍ₙ₊₁₎ₙqₙ₊₁eₙᵀ where Hₙ is upper-Hessenberg.

+Discussed what it means to find the "best" solution in the Krylov subspace 𝒦ₙ.
+Discussed the general principle of Rayleigh–Ritz methods for approximately solving the eigenproblem in a subspace: finding the Ritz vectors/values (= eigenvector/value approximations) with a residual perpendicular to the subspace (a special case of a Galerkin method).

+For Hermitian matrices A, I showed that the max/min Ritz values are the maximum/minimum of the Rayleigh quotient in the subspace, via the min–max theorem.
+In fact, in this case Hₙ is Hermitian as well, so Hₙ is tridiagonal and most of the dot products in the Arnoldi process are zero.
+Hence Arnoldi reduces to a three-term recurrence, and the Ritz matrix is tridiagonal.
+This is called the **Lanczos** algorithm.

+Noted that n steps of Arnoldi requires Θ(mn²) operations and Θ(mn) storage.
+If we only care about the eigenvalues and not the eigenvectors, Lanczos requires Θ(mn) operations and Θ(m+n) storage.
+However, this is complicated by rounding problems that we will discuss in the next lecture.

+**Further reading:** Trefethen, lecture 31, 32, 33, 34.
+The online books, [Templates for the Solution of Linear Systems](http://www.netlib.org/linalg/html_templates/Templates.html) (Barrett et al.) and [Templates for the Solution of Algebraic Eigenvalue Problems](http://www.cs.utk.edu/~dongarra/etemplates/book.html), are useful surveys of iterative methods.